abdul4rehman215/SOC-SOAR-ECOSYSTEM-AWS/00-installation-and-setup-guide/11-thehive-cortex-integration/interview_qna.md

-# 🧠 TheHive ↔ Cortex Integration – Interview Q&A
+# 🧠 Interview Q&A - TheHive ↔ Cortex Integration

 This section prepares you for: